MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

 Terminal prompt that is shown at the end of the recall.
 It offers home button It can offer feedback is applicable (feedback enabled and submission threshold reached).

+- `rating` - 5-star rating with optional comment to be submitted after the recall

 ### Food search prompt

 #### Food browser settings